Meet the Off-Campus Programs Office Staff!

 Senegal Student Assistant

--Participated in Lawrence Francophone Seminar in Dakar, Senegal, Spring 2017
+-Participated in the Lawrence University Francophone Seminar in Dakar, Senegal in Spring 2019